-- Integrity This is a no-brainer.
-The church deserves to know that every pastor on the team is walking with God.
-No one is ready for translation, but the consistent pattern of each life is to live whole-heartedly for God. - Chemistry Invest a half hour with some people, and they drive you nuts.
-Hang out with others and (I can hardly believe it!) it's one o'clock in the morning.
-Your eyelids may be sagging, but you somehow feel energized.
-In a prevailing church, team members love working together.
-They are known to spend their free time with one another, and (amazingly) may even vacation together. - Clarity of roles Each pastor on a highly-effective team is clear about his or her role.
+- Integrity The church deserves to know that every pastor on the team can be trusted. - Chemistry In a prevailing church, team members love working together.
+They are known to spend even their free time with one another. - Clarity of roles Each pastor on a highly-effective team is clear about his or her role.
 He has a healthy and accurate picture of his own personal wiring, and the team affirms and agrees on his niche. - Humility Turf wars are virtually absent in a prevailing church.
-When someone preaches and knocks it out of the park, the others cheer him on.
-When an attender gushes about something a pastor did, other team members love it and feel proud to work with such a dreadfully competent bloke.
 Jealousy?
 Doesn't happen! - Compassion Some leaders are energized by being around needy people while others feel drained.
 Regardless of their spiritual gifts and personal wiring, however, leaders in a prevailing church have a heart-felt love and compassion for people in all situations.
 They care, and it shows. - Listeners Leaders in prevailing churches constantly and desperately seek God for wisdom, clarity, and courage.
 They are open to the Spirit's leading.
 They also keep their ears open for concerns and suggestions from their followers.
-While they cannot (and should not) take everyone's advice, they keep their ear to the ground and discern between pet opinions and wise counsel. - Lifelong learners No matter how much they know today, they don't know enough for tomorrow.
+While they cannot (and should not) take everyone's advice, they keep their ear to the ground and discern between pet opinions and wise counsel.

+• Lifelong learners - No matter how much they know today, they don't know enough for tomorrow.
 Each person on staff at a prevailing church must take the initiative to be a ravenous, lifelong learner.
 They eagerly learn from attenders, peers, mentors, and other churches, and they constantly stretch and focus their mind through books, DVDs, and seminars.

 The fourth component in the pivotal design is the set of paradigms the team holds about ministry, life, and God.
-In fact, they can't imagine viewing the world through any other lenses.
-Like yeast in bread, these life perspectives permeate every thought, motive, and prayer, and give rise to their actions and decisions.
+These life perspectives permeate every thought, motive, and prayer, and give rise to their actions and decisions.